MansoorCM/crawler/README.md

 ## Quick Start

+Generate Google Gemini API Key from https://aistudio.google.com/app/apikey

+Create a ".env" file in your directory and add GEMINI_KEY="api_key“

+Note - The LLM only generates the final report of the crawling results.
+Thus, everything else will work fine even if there is no valid API Key.

 Clone the repo and run the following command.

     go build -o out && ./out 'url' 'max_goroutines' 'max_pages'